-CASL Digital Education Support provides assistance with Canvas and other related digital tools to both faulty members and students.
+CASL Digital Education Support provides assistance with Canvas and other related digital tools to both faculty members and students.
 A few topics specific to CASL faculty members are outlined below.
 For Canvas support in other colleges, please see the Canvas Help and Support page.

 Adding participants in Canvas

 The instructor of record for a course may request the addition of Observers, Teaching Assistants, Librarians, and Supplemental Instruction Leaders (SIs) to a Canvas course site.

 - Please note: University policy prohibits adding students that are not officially enrolled in a given class to that classes Canvas site.
 This includes students on the waitlist for a course, those who are in the process of registering, and those who have any other circumstances that might delay their official entrance into the regular class roster.

 - Anyone (including faculty, staff, or others at the university) being added to a course must have a legitimate business purpose in the course and complete and submit a Learning Management System Family Educational Rights and Privacy Act (FERPA), Confidentiality, and Course Material Sharing Acknowledgement before the request will be processed.
 Once the form is completed, the person will generally be added to the course within two business days.

 To request the addition of a person to a Canvas course site, please fill out the CASL Additional Person Request form.